 “You see it most every spring, the magnificence of every day,” Pletnikoff said.
 “When you come from a place like that, it’s hard to understand the rest of the world—when you come from such isolation and wonder.”

-Editor’s Note: Saint George Mayor Pat Pletnikoff, who was interviewed for this series many times over the past two years, passed away in August.
+Editor’s Note: Saint George Mayor Pat Pletnikoff, who was interviewed for this article many times over the past two years, passed away in August.
 With his passing, the Pribilof Islands communities lost a respected Unangan leader, a champion for his people, and an important voice for conservation and Indigenous stewardship in the region.